inboxidau/uPicoWSensorNode/README.md

 When you have sensors and power connected then the pico will boot up and run ad infinitum as long as power is maintained and entropy held at bay.

-There are a few static variable set in UPicoWSensorNode which can be overwridden in your subclass if needed e.g. for AtmosphericSensorNode.
+There are a few static variable set in UPicoWSensorNode which can be overridden in your subclass if needed e.g. for AtmosphericSensorNode.m

 ```python
     def __init__(self, log, config_path='AtmosphericSensorNode.json'):